 Measure I, the so-called marijuana grow tax, assesses a 45 percent tax on households that use more than 600 percent of the energy baseline -- or the energy used to power three average homes.
 It was passed by voters in November 2012, with the hope of reducing the city's greenhouse gas emissions after they rose by 30 percent from 2000 to 2006.

 The tax was implemented late last year.
 In the first month, 96 PG&E accounts were over the baseline.
 Of the 9,500 residential meters in Arcata, 633 previously exceeded the 600 percent mark.

 ”I don't think it's a huge problem,” Councilwoman Susan Ornelas said.
-“We'll see how it is in another six months, but so far, the economy in the town seems to be OK.”

 The city is also still in the process of ironing out a plan with the California Department of Finance to pay back redevelopment funds it owes, resulting in less revenue from property taxes.
 Once a payment plan is approved by the Department of Finance, the city will start remitting funds to the Humboldt County Auditor-Controller, and will receive 15 percent, the city's portion of the general property tax, back, Finance Director Janet Luzzi said.

 Arcata's wastewater treatment plant is also in dire need of a cleaning, along with routine repairs and maintenance.
 The last cleaning was 12 years ago, under emergency circumstances.
 Staff estimates the cost at approximately $80,000.

 Staff has identified $318,000 in budget reductions from salary savings due to unfilled positions, and an over-estimate of various expenditures, particularly employee benefits.